Lads' Army: Series 2 (Bad Lads' Army, 2004)

 After the filming of the series, Michael Lowes suffered from clinical depression after facing indecent exposure charges, and was found dead in his home from an apparent suicide in 2010, at age 28.
-SGT Alistair Rae, the platoon sergeant for Montgomery, Churchill and Pegasus Platoons, died in November 2020 due to complications from COVID-19, as did contestant Marcus Birks in 2021, at the age of 40.
+SGT Alistair Rae, the platoon sergeant for Montgomery, Churchill and Pegasus Platoons, died in November 2020 at the age of 62 due to complications from COVID-19, as did contestant Marcus Birks in 2021, at the age of 40.

 The main filming location for series two was at New Zealand Farm Camp on Salisbury Plain.